 In addition to Talk for Writing we also study a range of different text types exploring the features of them and learning from their structure, this allows the children to develop their own imagination and writing style.
-Spelling is taught in isolation at an ability appropriate level via Jane Considine spelling books, aimed at each year group from Year 3-6.
+Spelling is taught through the use of the Oxford Owl scheme and children also have phonics lesson in KS2 to support them.
 Children also have the opportunity to develop a joined up cursive handwriting style.

 Care is taken to match writing opportunities to the wider curriculum subjects that the children are learning about as well as making links to national events to ensure that the work is relevant to the children and they have a purpose for writing.
 Within writing lessons children are exposed to a range of enrichment activities to enhance their learning; such as hooks or big finishes and a whole school writing opportunity each year.

 As part of the writing process, high value is placed on children’s planning of work as well as fostering an ethos that work is never final and should be edited to make it as successful as it can be.
 Children are used to using self and peer assessment to identify strengths and next steps, in not only their work, but that of their peers.

 Finally, children are exposed to daily Read Write Inc spelling sessions which are 10 minute sessions of learning spelling rules and applying their knowledge gained from their investigations.
 This allows the children to drill deeper into their understanding of spelling rules and embed their knowledge to establish sticky learning during later writing sessions.